 Thanks to a handful of websites that compile data based on everything from direct bookings to historical studies of published fares, it’s possible to analyze fare models and get at least a rough idea of the most expensive and cheapest days to fly during the year.
 Use this information to figure out when a potential flight will cost you top dollar—and when you can fly for a song.

 The Worst Days to Fly

-Christmas and New Year’s: The Christmas and New Year’s holiday travel window is more or less a 17-day period that overlaps the two holidays by about five or six days, according to statistics gathered from the U.S. Bureau of Transportation Statistics.
+The Christmas and New Year’s holiday travel window is more or less a 17-day period that overlaps the two holidays by about five or six days, according to statistics gathered from the U.S. Bureau of Transportation Statistics.
 Peak days always depend on when the weekends fall in relation to the holidays, since lots of people want to travel over convenient long weekends.

-Note that it’s not unusual to see flights departing on Christmas Day, New Year’s Day and sometimes the days immediately following or preceding the holidays that are cheaper than departures a few days out, depending on how they fall during the week.
+Note that it’s not unusual to see flights departing on Christmas Day, New Year’s Day, and sometimes the days immediately following or preceding the holidays that are cheaper than departures a few days out, depending on how they fall during the week.
 If you’re booking a holiday trip, use your booking engine’s flexible dates option to see which days will save you the most money.

-If you can put off your trip till mid-September or go in May instead of June, you’ll likely pay less than you would over the summer (not only for airfares but also for hotels once you arrive).
+If you can put off your trip until mid-September or go in May instead of June, you’ll likely pay less than you would over the summer (not only for airfares but also for hotels once you arrive).

 So when’s the best time to depart for the big family feast?
 The busiest and most expensive days are the Wednesday before and the Sunday after Thanksgiving.
 Flying on Thanksgiving Day itself typically offers the cheapest possible fares; the day after is often a pretty good deal as well.
 As with Christmas and New Year’s, you’ll save by zigging when others zag; while everyone else plans to be back at work the Monday after Thanksgiving, you could save by extending your long weekend and flying home that day instead of Sunday.